 5. What happens to the loan/unpaid capital amount on exit?

 Any amount unpaid on a loan or shares will generally stand as a debt owed to the company.
 Therefore the employee will technically always owe the unpaid amount on the loan or shares.
 In an ideal scenario, the outstanding amount owed to the company will be deducted from the employee’s proceeds on a successful exit.

 In the event that the Company waives the requirement for the loan to be repaid, or the unpaid amount on the shares to be paid up (for example because the company has decreased in value), then income tax and national insurance charges become payable at the time of such waiver on the amount waived by the company.

 Is this brief too brief?
 Do you need any help with your next acquisition?
-Expert legal advice is on hand from MJ Hudson’s M&A team.
-Just contact any of the On Target team (details below) or your usual MJ Hudson M&A contact, and we’ll gladly help.
+Expert legal advice is on hand from MJ Hudson’s M&A and corporate law team.